MaamarKouadri/Country-To-Country-Currency-Convertor/README.md

 ___

 This website/app is a country to country currency convertor.
 It simply fetches the data from a free API that is being updated every hour and allows the user to compare the values of the currencies of two different countries.
+The usage of   React  is being demonstrated by three main components who have been defined by taking advantage of props and state functionalities offered by the framework .
+This mechanism allows the display of the required information in the app in very dynamic and adapted way.

 ## Technologies used